AvishkarK07/Fitness-Classification/README.md

 Data visualization: Create charts for correlation, activity vs. nutrition, age vs. fitness, etc.

 Health insights: Analyze patterns for wellness improvement strategies.

+<h1>🏁 Conclusion</h1>

+This project demonstrates how data science and ML can be applied to personal health analytics identifying patterns that influence fitness and supporting smarter wellness decisions.